slimtoolkit/slim/README.md

 #### Build Options

-Picke one of the build options that works best for you.
+Pick one of the build options that works best for you.

 ##### Containerized